kartinki/kartinki/README.md

 );
 ```

-Kartinki will place 3 files to /output/dir:
+Thumbnailer will place 3 files to /output/dir:

 ```
 1ceebb2cf4b0425a0ea1e1cb49810a07_square.jpg // 200x200